How to Pay for Graduate School

 Jayson Matlock, assistant director of financial aid at SUU, recommends students apply as early as they can.

-"Beginning the process early allows students to identify any gaps in their knowledge that prevents them from completing the application,” said Matlock in a recent Forbes article.
+"Beginning the process early allows students to identify any gaps in their knowledge that prevent them from completing the application,” said Matlock in a recent Forbes article.
 “It also enables them to seek guidance from a professional to receive their aid in time."

 Tuition Waivers